elfrances/mkshiz/README.md

 When running the tool under Windows/Cygwin notice that the drive letters used in path names, such as C: and D:, are replaced by the corresponding "cygdrive".
 For example, the path "C:\Users\Marcelo\Documents" becomes "/cygdrive/c/Users/Marcelo/Documents", and the path "D:\FulGaz\Videos" becomes "/cygdrive/d/FulGaz/Videos".

+## Credits ##

+The code used to process the input FIT file is based on Garmin's [FitSDK](https://developer.garmin.com/fit/download/).

+The code for computing the Savitzky-Golay filter is based on Fredrik Jonsson's [sgfilter](http://jonsson.eu/programs/cweb/sgfilter/).